auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 ## Install the Dependencies

-Protecting your Laravel API requires a middleware which will check for and verify an `access_token` in the `Authorization` header of an incoming HTTP request.
+Protecting your Laravel API requires a middleware which will check for and verify an Access Token in the `Authorization` header of an incoming HTTP request.
 You can use the middleware provided in the **[laravel-auth0](https://github.com/auth0/laravel-auth0)** package.

 Install `laravel-auth0` using **Composer**.